MekhyW/AWS-Terraform-Full-Cycle/README.md

 - **Serverless**: The application could be deployed using serverless technologies such as AWS Lambda, which would reduce costs and improve scalability.

+- **Login system**: The application could be improved by adding a login system, which would allow the creation of multiple users with different permissions.
+AWS Congnito could be used for this purpose.

 - **HTTPS**: The application is currently not using HTTPS, which is a security risk.
 This could be easily fixed by using a load balancer with an SSL certificate.

 - **DDOS protection**: The application is not protected against DDOS attacks.
 This could be fixed with services such as AWS Shield, CloudFlare, fail2ban, etc.